ublue-os/ublue-update/README.md

 * `name`: an optional human-readable name for this check

+The parameters `run` and `file` are mutually exclusive, but at least one must be specified.
+The `shell` parameter is mandatory when using `run`.

 The custom script should use its exit code to indicate whether the updater should proceed (`exit code = 0`) or whether updates should be inhibited right now (any non-0 exit code).
 If `message` is not specified but the script has written text to `stdout`,